Stocks tick higher on Wall Street as inflation slows further

 High interest rates and still-high inflation are eating away at corporate profits, and the biggest U.S. companies are starting to tell investors how much they earned during the first three months of the year.
 Expectations are low, with forecasts calling for the sharpest drop in earnings since the pandemic was pummeling the economy in 2020.

-Delta Air Lines was down 1% after flipping between gains and losses at the open of trading.
+Delta Air Lines was down 1.3% after flipping between gains and losses through the morning.
 It reported weaker results for the latest quarter than expected, but it also said customers still want to fly despite all the economy’s challenges.
 It predicted a bigger-than-expected profit for the second quarter.

 Investors are likely to focus more on such forecasts than on the backwards-looking results of the last three months.
 Even though forecasts for 2023 earnings have come down a bit, “2023 consensus still looks optimistic if we are headed to a recession,” equity strategist Savita Subramanian wrote in a BofA Global Research report.

+Several of the biggest banks will report their results Friday, offering potentially more clues.
+One of the fears on Wall Street is that recent turmoil in the banking system could cause a pullback in lending, which in turn could weaken the economy.
+The Fed's staff economists see such weakness potentially causing a mild recession later this year, the central bank said Wednesday.

-The bond market has shown much more worry about a possible recession than the stock market, with traders betting heavily on the Fed having to cut interest rates later this year in order to prop up the economy.
+The bond market has shown much more worry about a possible recession than the stock market, with traders betting the Fed will have to cut interest rates later this year in order to prop up the economy.

-Treasury yields fell further following Thursday’s weaker-than-expected reports.
-The yield on the 10-year Treasury fell to 3.37% from 3.40% late Wednesday.
+Treasury yields fell immediately after Thursday’s weaker-than-expected reports, before paring their losses through the morning.
+The yield on the 10-year Treasury was holding steady at 3.40%.
 It helps set rates for mortgages and other important loans.

 Strategists at Goldman Sachs are more optimistic about the economy’s prospects than many, forecasting only a 35% probability of a recession.
 But they also say prices in markets available now may mean not much upside is left.

-The bond market may be looking for rate cuts, but the Fed may have less room to lower them given how strong the job market is.
+The bond market may be looking for cuts to rates, but the Fed may have less room to lower them given how strong the job market is.
 Profit margins may also have little room to rise further, which would hamper stocks.

 ——